Articles

 This paper presents the results obtained from a proof of concept simulation study into the feasibility of using a photogrammetric measurement system to accurately determine in-service strain distribution across full scale three dimensional textile roofs.
 The simulation has been carried out using synthetic images generated by photo-realistic raytracing software.
 Such a strategy allows for the incorporation of poor lighting and other potentially degrading effects.
 Particular attention has been addressed to the expected effects on measurement precision of image resolution; target shape, size, number and contrast; and operator access.

-Numerical simulation of the flow over sails in real sailing conditions, T Charvet, F Hauville, S Huberson, Journal of Wind Engineering and Industrial Aerodynamics, Volume 63, Issues 1-3, 1996.
+Numerical simulation of the flow over sails in real sailing conditions, T Charvet, F Hauville, S Huberson, Journal of Wind Engineering and Industrial Aerodynamics, Vol 63, # 1-3, 1996.

 We present recent results concerning the numerical simulation of flow around ship sails.
 The main purpose of our work has been to derive a numerical model which includes real effects to the utmost.
 The basic numerical model is made of a lifting surface code for the sail and a vortex method for its wake.
 This description of the flow is supplemented by considering the fluid structure interaction problem, the sea surface influence on the flow, the effect of non-homogeneous incoming flow (vertical wind gradient and gusts), the ship hull motion, and sail interactions.

-Application of a non-convex model of fabric deformations to sail cut analysis, O Maitre, S Huberson, J Cursi, Journal of Wind Engineering and Industrial Aerodynamics, Volume 63, Issues 1-3, 1996.
+Application of a non-convex model of fabric deformations to sail cut analysis, O Maitre, S Huberson, J Cursi, Journal of Wind Engineering and Industrial Aerodynamics, Vol 63, # 1-3, 1996.

 In this paper, we present a computer model based on an elastic string network representation for sail deformation.
 The equilibrium equation for this model is written in the form of a minimization problem.
 The latter is non-convex because of the unilateral-stress behavior of strings.
 The method of deconvexification has to be used in order to obtain an equivalent problem which is easier to solve.
 The resulting model is applied to sail cut design problems: bi- and tri-radial cut plans are compared, as well as variations of the elasticity modulus in warp and weft directions.
 The results are found to be very similar to what is usually observed on actual sail boats.

-Finite element analysis of nonlinear orthotropic hyperelastic membranes, S Kyriacou, C Schwab, J Humphrey, Computational Mechanics, Volume 18, Issue 4, 1996.
+Finite element analysis of nonlinear orthotropic hyperelastic membranes, S Kyriacou, C Schwab, J Humphrey, Computational Mechanics, Vol 18, # 4, 1996.

 A finite element method is presented for geometrically and materially nonlinear orthotropic hyperelastic membranes.
 The constitutive relations are formulated in terms of the invariants of the 2D right Cauchy-Green strain tensor and the resulting system of nonlinear equations solved using a Newton-Raphson approach.
 Example problems are solved for isotropic and orthotropic membranes, and the effect of various parameters investigated.